-Environmental activities 2015
+Environmental activities 2017

-Also during the year, the implementation of the BAT reference document has been followed up.
-For the Workington mill, there is work to do in meeting the new BAT Associated Emission Limit (BAT-AEL) values for the emissions to water.
+The Workington Mill's environmental permit was reissued at the end of 2016, taking into account implementation of the BAT reference document and its requirements.
+Work is ongoing towards meeting the new BAT Associated Emission Limit (BAT-AEL) values for the emissions to water.
 In preparation for this, several studies have been completed, including a BAT options assessment and a mill water balance.
 The result is the development of a phased operational and investment plan to allow permit compliance to be achieved.
-The initial phase, started in 2014, is a capital investment project aimed at reducing the emissions of both fibre and coating pigment to the effluent.
-Reductions of at least 33% have already been achieved during 2015 in this respect.
-Following this, the focus will turn to the water balance to both stabilise and reduce the overall consumption and then to biological treatment.
-Alternative effluent treatment options are being evaluated to identify the best potential overall.
+The initial phase, started already in 2014, was a capital investment project aimed at reducing the emissions of both fibre and coating pigment to the effluent.
+Continued work during 2017 consolidated the reductions already achieved and set a new performance level which is close to half of the previous baseline.

-Workington has been certified to ISO 14001 since 2003, and the certification was renewed in 2015.
-Since 2005 the mill has been certified according to the FSC® (FSC-ID) standard.
+Workington has been certified to ISO 14001 since 2003, and the certification was renewed in 2017.
+The mill also successfully completed the transition to the updated ISO 14001:2015 standard.

 All national certifications have been achieved associated with the production of renewable energy from the biomass CHP plant.

-As of 1st April 2014, the Government has introduced requirements that all renewable fuels need to meet the Sustainability Criteria as defined in the European Renewable Energy Directive (RED) and UK Renewables Obligation Order (ROO).
+As of 1st April 2014, the UK Government introduced requirements that all renewable fuels need to meet the Sustainability Criteria as defined in the European Renewable Energy Directive (RED) and UK Renewables Obligation Order (ROO).
 This means that all fuels have to be classified by consignment and have to meet requirements and greenhouse gas emissions (GHG) and Land Criteria.
 This requires a monthly calculation and submission of carbon emissions throughout the full supply chain, back to the forest, and including all transport and processes stages.
 Threshold limits are applied in order to satisfy the requirements.
-For the land criteria, it has to be demonstrated that all fuel is legal and sustainable by applying the governments Timber Standard.
-In order to satisfy this, an assured report by an accredited organisation needs to be submitted by June each year.
-The requirement has been achieved during 2015 and will now become an annual event.
+For the land criteria, it has to be demonstrated that all fuel is legal and sustainable by applying the government's Timber Standard.
+In order to satisfy this, an assured report by an accredited organisation (to standard ISAE3000) has been submitted annually.
+This has been approved by the UK Government's regulatory body, Ofgem (The Office of Gas and Electricity Markets).